Redesigning Enable Medicine’s Data Upload Journey

 An easily trackable journey

-Simply ‘going along for the ride’ lets user focus on inputting the required information rather than having to discover this on their own.
+Simply ‘going along for the ride’ lets users focus on providing the required information rather than having to discover what's required on their own.

 Improving user guidance, standardizing communication